-The cross docking facility wave reshaped how companies in frozen and refrigerated food industries manage their supply chains—and now it’s sweeping into the challenging temperature-controlled logistics and supply chain management space in force.
+The cross docking warehouse wave reshaped how companies in frozen and refrigerated food industries manage their supply chains—and now it’s sweeping into the challenging temperature-controlled logistics and supply chain management space in force.

 With electronic logging devices in place, a tight truck market, and rising transportation costs, smart companies everywhere are looking at ways to make their loads more attractive to carriers while maintaining service levels and costs.
 As consolidating outbound less than truckload shipping orders into truckloads and managing truckloads with stop-offs becomes increasingly complex, more and more companies are looking for strong regional providers that can provide a local temperature-controlled LTL trucking solution.